Sour Power! 20+ Fermented Food Recipes for Vegans

 Celeste explains: “With the help of ferments, your digested nutrients are transformed into their most bioavailable form.
 Bioavailable nutrients are quickly and easily used by the body for all of its many functions.
 Calcium bioavailability is greatly enhanced with the presence of acid from the lactobassilic bacteria found in ferments, a hugely important micronutrient for young women to maintain healthy bone density.”

 Want more info?
-Celeste has written an ebook about fermented foods, which you can see here – or, just look below for some great recipe ideas, and more from Celeste.
+Celeste has written an ebook about fermented foods, which you can see here.

 1. DIY Probiotic Coconut Yogurt

-Celeste from True Spoon highly recommends eating fermented yogurt.
-“This process of vegan yogurt fermentation synthesizes beauty boosting nutrients including vitamin B12, folic acid and biotin for shiny hair and glowy skin.
+Celeste from True Spoon highly recommends eating fermented yogurt every day.
+“This process of vegan yogurt fermentation synthesizes beauty boosting nutrients including vitamin B12, folic acid and biotin for shiny hair and glowing skin.
 Try probiotic coconut yogurt on smoothie bowls, waffles, fruit, or simply by the spoonful,” she states.

 Get the recipe here.